Kids Eat Right Month® 2024 – Keeping Kids Active and Eating Healthy

 Frozen Fruits and Vegetables

 Frozen fruits and vegetables are also a nutritious option.
 When fruit is frozen, it is flash-frozen at the peak of ripeness.
 Thus, it retains a similar nutrient composition as fresh.
-For those fruits and vegetables that are out-of-season, purchasing frozen produce can help you save money at the store.

 Consider keeping frozen berries on hand for preparing fruit smoothies or fruit and yogurt parfaits.
 Frozen vegetables are a great option to have available for a quick, nutritious side dish to enjoy with meals.